Student Counseling and Psychological Services

 The Office of Accessibility is committed to ensuring equal access to a quality education for qualified students with disabilities through reasonable academic accommodations which support University standards and academic integrity.

 The Office of Accessibility provides classroom accommodations to all students on campus who disclose a disability, request accommodations, and who meet eligibility criteria.
-They also oversee the medical resignation and withdrawal process, as well as the campus golf cart shuttle, jAUnt
+They also work with Parking Services to verify medical documentation for the campus golf cart shuttle, jAUnt.

-For more information on the Office of Accessibility, please visit their website.
+For more information or to schedule an appointment, please visit the Office of Accessibility website.

 Academic Support Services